Hebrews 12:23

 Historical Background

-Hebrews was likely written by an unknown author to early Christians facing persecution around 60-95 AD.
-The audience is Jewish converts to Christianity, addressing their need for perseverance in faith amidst trials.
+Hebrews was written by an unknown author to Jewish Christians facing persecution around 60-95 AD.
+The audience consisted of believers struggling with maintaining faith amidst challenges, emphasizing the superiority of Christ over the old covenant.

 Living It Out Today